Anyone who enjoys a good bowl of pasta know how delicious carbohydrate rich meals can be. Some would even say addictive.

 Carbohydrate rich meals spike insulin levels, which helps our brains make serotonin, the feel good neurotransmitter responsible for sleep, mood, and even sex drive.

-I wrote a post recently titled: Boosting serotonin with food: what you need to know.
+For more on this topic, see: Boosting serotonin with food: what you need to know.

-When I sat down to do the research, I expected to find that a diet high in animal protein is what gives us the greatest boost in serotonin because animal protein, and famously turkey, is very high in tryptophan, which is the amino acid precursor to serotonin.
+Before our research team evaluated peer reviewed literature, I expected to find that a diet high in animal protein is what gives us the greatest boost in serotonin because animal protein, and famously turkey, is very high in tryptophan, which is the amino acid precursor to serotonin.

 How is this possible?